joelbrewster/NoteyMcNoteface/README.md

 ## Things to do
-- TODO: Add profile page, delete account option
+- TODO: Add profile page, delete account option stuff.
-- TODO: login and signup, fix whitespace up top
+- TODO: Login and signup, fix whitespace up top.
-- TODO: fix up the edited at time to reflect local time
+- TODO: Fix up the edited at time to reflect local time.
-- TODO: fix up log in and sign in href for button and not just text
-- TODO: add shadow on note mouseover
-- TODO: mouse over css effects (darken and back to lighten) for all buttons and tools
+- TODO: Mouse over css effects (darken and back to lighten) for all buttons and tools, shadows, etc.
-- TODO: Notes/new - fix the button to match others but darker
+- TODO: Notes/new - fix the button to match others but darker.
-- TODO: Space out the Show/Edit/Delete tools on the note page
+- TODO: Space out the Show/Edit/Delete tools on the note page.
-- TODO: resize the main blue tool menu to be consistent over all pages
+- TODO: Resize the main blue tool menu to be consistent over all pages.
-- TODO: Fix the buttons to link on the button and not just the word
+- TODO: Fix the buttons to link on the button and not just the word.
-- TODO: Get the button on the edit page like the front page but $button2
+- TODO: Get the button on the edit page like the front page but $button2.
-- TODO: Get signup button looking like front page
+- TODO: Get signup button looking like front page.
-- TODO: Add a footer and style it with #555555
+- TODO: Add a footer and style it with #555555.
+- TODO: Redo a similar app.

 ## Reflection
-- I'd like to come up with a br0c0d3 json full of quotes to pull httparty quotes from it.
+- I'd like to come up with a br0c0d3 json full of quotes to use with httparty and pull quotes from it.
-- Devise has made so many different views and pages to style and tweak so I'd like to try to use something like bootstrap or materialize.
+- Devise has made so many different views and pages to style and tweak so I'd like to try to use something like bootstrap or materialize to streamline things.
+- I wish I didn't work on getting getting weather conditions to be part of the notes save area.
+It took too long and didn't really fit the flow of the app.
+It just looked tacked on.
+- Because I used an API key, I used ENV to store it, so I wasted a lot of time on working on things that didn't make it to the finished product.
-- There's a lot of visual inconsistencies that I'd like to fix over time but I need more time.
+- There's a lot of visual inconsistencies that I'd like to fix over time but I need more time,  mainly grouping areas with borders and buttons.